John Campbell, 9th Duke of Argyll

-John George Edward Henry Douglas Sutherland Campbell, 9th Duke of Argyll (6 August 1845 – 2 May 1914), known by the courtesy title Marquess of Lorne, by which he was known between 1847 and 1900, was a British nobleman who was Governor General of Canada from 1878 to 1883.
+John George Edward Henry Douglas Sutherland Campbell, 9th Duke of Argyll (6 August 1845 – 2 May 1914), known by the courtesy title Marquess of Lorne from 1847 to 1900, was a British nobleman who was Governor General of Canada from 1878 to 1883.
 He was the husband of Princess Louise, fourth daughter of Queen Victoria.

 Background and career

 Campbell was born in London, the eldest son of George, Marquess of Lorne and the former Lady Elizabeth Sutherland-Leveson-Gower, daughter of the 2nd Duke of Sutherland, and was styled Earl of Campbell from birth.
 In 1847, when he was 21 months old, his father succeeded as 8th Duke of Argyll and he assumed the courtesy title Marquess of Lorne, which he bore until he was 54.
-He was educated at Edinburgh Academy, Eton College, St Andrews and at Trinity College, Cambridge, as well as at the National Art Training School.
+He was educated at Edinburgh Academy, Eton College, St Andrews and at Trinity College, Cambridge.

 For ten years before coming to Canada, Lorne travelled throughout North and Central America, writing travel literature and poetry.
 In the UK, he represented, from 1868, the constituency of Argyllshire as a Liberal Member of Parliament in the House of Commons.
 He made little impression there, however; the London World referred to Lorne as "a non-entity in the House of Commons, and a non-entity without."
 A.C.
 Benson, who edited Queen Victoria's letters and spent time in the company of the royals, gave him the same epithet.

 He was appointed Lieutenant-Colonel Commandant of the part-time 1st Argyll and Bute Artillery Volunteers on 13 July 1866.
 He gave up the position in the 1880s, but was appointed the unit's Honorary Colonel on 18 July 1900.

 Lord Lorne married Queen Victoria's fourth daughter, Princess Louise, on 21 March 1871.
 The pair shared a common love of the arts, but the marriage was childless and unhappy, and they spent much time apart.
 Lorne formed close friendships with men, including Lord Ronald Gower, Morton Fullerton and the Count de Mauny, who were known to be homosexual or bisexual, which fuelled rumours in London society that he shared their predisposition.
 No conclusive evidence has been found to settle this issue either way.